-Want to add a punch of fresh flavor to your spice cabinet and up your onion powder game?
+Dehydrate scallions to add a punch of fresh flavor to your spice cabinet and up your onion powder game.
 Use this simple technique to dehydrate green onions and create a twist on traditional onion powder.

 So, are they Scallions or Green Onions

 Actually, they're both.
 They are a member of the allium family, with a similar pungent flavor as onions, though a little milder.
 They're used mostly as a garnish (white bulbous portion) to punch some fresh flavor into soups, or as a garnish (the green tops) on rice, salads, potatoes, etc., similar to how chives are used.

 Because they are so inexpensive at the store, and are so easy to grow (and regrow), you might think that scallions aren't worth dehydrating.
 But for stocking your pantry, having home dehydrated green onion stalks is infinitely better than the store-bought version you get at the store that is lifeless and tasteless.
 It's a vegetable I choose to add to my pantry for use during the winter, and to save me from a trip to the store if I've forgotten to purchase some for our homemade ramen.

 While most grocers only sell dried chives on the spice aisle, dried green onions can extend the flavor range of your home spice selection.
 Chives are cute, but they don't hold the same flavor punch that green onions do.